AudreyGermain/Game-Recommendation-System/README.md

 	return dataGames['name'].iloc[movie_indices].tolist()
 ```

 The variable 'listGames' is a list of all the games that exist in both datasets: the user dataset and the game dataset.
-We verify that 'idx' is not a Series, this can be the case when two different games have the same title (in our dataset, two games have the name "RUSH").
-Then, we get the similarity score for each recommended game from the cosine similarity matrix  in order to order them from the most similar to the less similar.
+We verify that 'idx' is not a Series, this can be the case when two different games have the same title (for example, in our dataset, two games have the name 'RUSH').
+Then, we get the similarity score for each recommended game from the cosine similarity matrix to order them from the most similar to the less similar.
 Finally, we extract the amount of recommendations that we want and return them in a list.
 The variable 'n_recommendation', set to 20, defines the amount of recommendations we want to generate.

-To get recommendations for each user, we implement a function that combines the recommendations produced for each game using the function described above, getting the recommendations with the best reviews (extracted from the game dataset).
-This function takes the ID of each user, the list of recommendation (the recommendation function explained previously is applied to all the games a user has and a list of all the recommendations is made) and the list of all the game the user already has.
-The function return a dataframe containing the user ID in the first column and then 20 column with the top recommendations.<br/>
+To get recommendations for each user, we implement the function '*make_recommendation_for_user*' displayed below.
+This function combines the recommendations produced for each game using the function 'get_recommendations', keeping the recommendations with best reviews (extracted from the game dataset).
+This function takes three inputs: a user ID, a list of recommendations for the given user (the 'get_recommendations' function explained previously is applied to all the games a user already has, the results are returned as a list having all the recommendations) and a list of all the game the user already posses.
+The function returns a Pandas DataFrame containing the user ID in the first column and then 20 column with the top recommendations.

 ```python
 def make_recommendation_for_user(user_id, game_list, game_user_have):